AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Volume (VOL)
 ### Description
-This is the volume for the shares, futures, ETFs etc. traded within a certain time period.
+This is the volume for the shares, futures, ETFs and so on that are traded within a specified time period.

 ### Further information
 <http://de.wikipedia.org/wiki/Volumenanalyse>